 - Always tell someone where you are going and when you plan to return.
 Accidents can happen to anyone so it’s best to make sure if you are traveling solo you have a back up plan in case something does happen.

 Overall, if you’re an ORV driver, follow the laws and show respect to other people, animals, and the local environment that you are riding around.
 If you wish to report any illegal riding activity you can contact the Report All Poaching (RAP) line via call or text at 1-800-292-7800.
-For other legal questions regarding ORVs, contact a reputable attorney, like our experts at The Law Offices of Daniel J. Harris, P.C.
-If you’re in need of a legal consultation for any reason, including personal injuries, call The Law Offices of Daniel J. Harris, P.C., today, at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.
+For other legal questions regarding ORVs, contact a reputable attorney, like our experts at Harris Law If you’re in need of a legal consultation for any reason, including personal injuries, call Harris Law, today, at 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.